dclarkboucher/mediation_DNAm/ReadMe.txt

 directory is the directory where this ReadMe is stored.
 In RStudio, you can do this by loading the "mediation_DNAm.Rproj" R project.

+If you have questions about the code in this repository or issues implementing the analysis, contact me at dclarkboucher@fas.harvard.edu.

 SIMULATION STUDY:
 The first step in the simulation study is to generate the necessary data, which can be done with the R script "simulation_scrip/generate_data.R".
 When using